-300 may not be the most sophisticated war epic to hit the big screen, but with its series of mesmerizing tableaux and extreme graphic violence the film unquestionably succeeds in dazzling its audience.
+Director Zack Snyder’s 300 may not be the most sophisticated war epic to hit the big screen, but with its series of mesmerizing tableaux and extreme graphic violence the film unquestionably succeeds in dazzling its audience.

-Setting new standards in the field of computer-generated effects, director Zack Snyder (who co-wrote the screenplay with Kurt Johnstad and Michael B. Gordon), cinematographer Larry Fong, film editor William Hoy, and the film's visual effects team used blue screen technique – through which actors are filmed in front of a blue screen before the addition of CGI-created backgrounds – to assemble glorious, nail-biting battle scenes.
+Setting new standards in the field of computer-generated effects, Zack Snyder (who co-wrote the screenplay with Kurt Johnstad and Michael B. Gordon), cinematographer Larry Fong, editor William Hoy, and the movie’s visual effects team used blue screen technique – through which actors are filmed in front of a blue screen before the addition of CGI-created backgrounds – to assemble glorious, nail-biting battle scenes.
 As a plus, the omnipresence of sepia mixed with blue and red provides the war epic with the appropriately gloomy mood.

-Those who enjoyed Snyder’s 2004 remake of Dawn of the Dead already know that he’s a dab hand at quick cutting and fast-paced filmmaking.
+Those who enjoyed Snyder’s 2004 remake of Dawn of the Dead already know that he’s a dab hand at fast-paced filmmaking.
 But this time, Snyder combines his energetic style with a substantial number of spectacular slow-motion sequences depicting every detail of the battle’s ferocious brutality.

-A subplot – involving Leonidass' wife, Goro (Lena Headey), fighting against political discrimination – falls flat, while the focus on the Spartans’ refusal to surrender fails to spark any significant interest.
+A subplot – involving Leonidas’ wife, Goro (Lena Headey), fighting against political discrimination – falls flat, while the focus on the Spartans’ refusal to surrender doesn’t spark any significant interest.

 On the other hand, Gerard Butler stands out as the King of Sparta – the Scottish actor’s best role yet.
-Butler fully conveys Leonidas’ fierceness and sacrificial beliefs even though the screenwriters have failed to supply him with coherent lines.
+Butler fully conveys Leonidas’ fierceness and sacrificial beliefs even though the screenwriters failed to supply him with coherent lines.

 Although 300 lacks the storytelling flow of Frank Miller and Robert Rodriguez’s adaptation of Miller’s Sin City, Zack Snyder’s epic works just fine as a brainless blockbuster.
 Indeed, the visuals alone are worth a trip to the theatre.